Dog-friendly walks for your next trip to Cornwall

 There’s plenty to catch the eye on the way, you’ll see the Camel Valley Vineyard’s seemingly endless rows of vines (worth a quick detour), and further along you’ll find yourself skirting woodland at the Grogley Tracks Park, and then again at Burlorne Tregoose, near Burlawn, and just outside Wadebridge.

-The section of the trail the other wide of Wadebridge is relatively bare, with just the scenery to enjoy, so whilst in Wadebridge, pick up anything you might want for the last leg of the trip from the shops directly on the trail – including Wadebridge Wines for a cheeky picnic, and ready yourself for the final push.
+The section of the trail on the other side of Wadebridge is relatively bare, with just the scenery to enjoy, so whilst in Wadebridge, pick up anything you might want for the last leg of the trip from the shops directly on the trail – including Wadebridge Wines for a cheeky picnic, and ready yourself for the final push.

 You’ll head through along the Camel Estuary, with nothing but views for a good five miles, so pick a spot along the way for your picnic, and simply enjoy the distraction-free wander.
 Your next milestone will be Padstow itself, where if you arrive in time, you can pop into the dog-friendly National Lobster Hatchery – and meet the adorable baby crustaceans.